How Emotions Change on a Thru-Hike

 Take the bad day I had, for example.
 And!
 Before we start, let me preface this by reinforcing that Virginia is BEAUTIFUL.
 Don’t you dare go thinking I have some sort of Virginia blues.
-If anything, I am overwhelmed with just existing in a place so beautiful, and still trying to pick apart what it is about Nobos that has made “the Virginia blues” such a commonly used phrase.
+If anything, I am overwhelmed with just existing in a place so beautiful, and still trying to pick apart what it is about northbounders that has made “the Virginia blues” such a commonly used phrase.
 What happened to me was a physical and emotional struggle that could have taken place anywhere.
 Ok, here it goes:

 I admittedly felt a bit of a perk when I came to find that it was NOT going to be the day that I injure myself enough to get off trail.
 This was the reassurance that I DO still love it!
 I got up and, as always, got to walking again.
 I was shaky all day, though.
 I was just not hiking well.
 I was frustrated and just wanted to get to our destination– Woods Hole.
 It’s a hiker hostel with five star reviews for hospitality, home cooked healthy meals, and a cozy atmosphere.
 By five star review, I mean that I’ve been hearing positive reviews of it since Vermont!
 To make it even more unique, it’s located right off a side trail in the woods.

-Luckily, Woods Hole is the #1 place to be if you’re stressed out.
-I’m telling you, I still don’t know how I got lucky enough to end my most stressful day there.
+Luckily, Woods Hole is the #1 place to stop if you’re stressed out.
+I’m telling you, I still don’t know how I got lucky enough to end my most frustrating day there.
 I wish I could pick out one thing.
 I wish I could say it was all because of the owners, or because of the pre-meal prayer where we say what we’re thankful for, or the delicious healthy meal, or the game of cards against humanity, or the farm land that we stayed and worked on the next day, or the conversations about meditation or being an artist.
 It was a mix of all of those things, and largely due to my lovely trail family experiencing Woods Hole together.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!